 - Illegal practices.
-A judge is likely to look unfavorably on an employer who put his employees at risk or willfully broke the law.
+A judge will likely look unfavorably at an employer who put his employees at risk or willfully broke the law.
 Proof of inadequate safety measures, illegal company policies, failure to post a notice about the employer’s workers’ comp status, and other negligent activities can strengthen an employee’s case.

 - Contractors.
 Sometimes, an injured worker’s claim can be paid through someone other than the employer.
 Such “third-party” claims are typically filed against a person or company that worked on the same site as the employer or provided equipment used in the workplace.
 Builders, supervisors, painters, training providers, security firms, or even makers of uniforms and safety equipment can all be named in a third-party work injury claim.

 If you are involved in a personal injury lawsuit and are considering a settlement, you may be curious about the potential tax implications.
-As a general rule, a case is taxed the same way regardless of whether it settles or gets a judgement in court.
+Generally, a case is taxed the same way regardless of whether it settles or gets a judgment in court.
 However, these settlements or judgments can be structured in a way to take advantage of certain tax laws.

 Most settlements or judgments can be broken down into categories.
-For example, an agreement or judgment might have categories like emotional distress, lost wages, medical bills or attorney fees.
+For example, an agreement or judgment might include emotional distress, lost wages, medical bills, or attorney fees.
 The taxes due will ultimately depend on the type of damages or category that is being paid out.